watcharap0n/test-comparison-framework/Readme.md

 - unittest: Contains the test scripts and modules implemented using Python's built-in unittest framework.
 - pytest: Includes the test scripts and modules implemented using the pytest framework.
 - nose: Consists of the test scripts and modules implemented using the nose testing framework.
-- robot: Contains the test scripts implemented using the Robot Framework.
+- tox: Contains the test scripts implemented using the Tox Framework.
-- doctest: Includes the doctest examples embedded within the API documentation.

 Each framework implementation is self-contained within its respective directory, allowing for easy navigation and comparison between the different approaches.